doncandela/mgah/mgah.md

 ### Installing a local package<a id="local-package"></a>

-Somtimes it is convenient to write or otherwise come by a **package of Python modules** (containing class and function definitions), copy the package somewhere on the computer being used, and then make it possible to import the package from any directory on the same computer -- this is a **local package**, as opposed to a package downloaded from a repository of published packages like Anaconda or PyPi.
+sometimes it is convenient to write or otherwise come by a **package of Python modules** (containing class and function definitions), copy the package somewhere on the computer being used, and then make it possible to import the package from any directory on the same computer -- this is a **local package**, as opposed to a package downloaded from a repository of published packages like Anaconda or PyPi.
 A way to structure such a local package is outlined in Appendix B of the cheat sheet  [Getting started with Git and GitHub](https://github.com/doncandela/gs-git).

 In other sections of this document it is shown how a local package like this can be [installed on an HPC cluster](#local-package-unity) like Unity (in user space), and how it can be [installed in an Apptainer container](#local-package-container) which can then be used on a PC or on an HPC cluster.
 As a starting point this section shows how a local package can be installed on a Linux PC, not using Apptainer.